First passage of a diffusing particle under stochastic resetting in bounded domains with spherical symmetry: Results in -dimensional sphere

-We consider a $d$-dimensional sphere with radius $R$, where spherical surface is absorbing boundary and the diffusing particle starts from a distance $r$ to the center of sphere.
+We consider a $d$-dimensional sphere of radius $R$, where spherical surface is an absorbing boundary and the diffusing particle starts from a distance $r$($<R$) to the centre of sphere.
 With the rate $\gamma$, the particle is reset to initial position.
 See Fig.\ref{fig1} for an illustration.
 Let us first derive the survival probability in the absence of resetting.
 Since the system has the spherical symmetry and only the radial part is relevant, Eq.\ref{eq1.8} can be written as

 The general solution to Eq.\ref{eq2.1} is